Write to Culture Secretary Lisa Nandy MP here

 - Read our policy position statement Writers and AI

-- WGGB and our members supported action around the Data (Use and Access) Bill, including an amendment on transparency proposed by Baroness Kidron.
+- WGGB and our members supported action around the Data (Use and Access) Bill in 2025, including an amendment on transparency proposed by Baroness Kidron.
 Our members protested outside Parliament in support of amendments to the Data Bill (read more here) and we also signed an open letter to Prime Minister Keir Starmer.
 The Bill has now received Royal Assent.

 - WGGB took part in expert working group meetings hosted by the Government in September 2025 which included representatives of the creative and AI sectors.